rickyota/genoboost/README.md

 <img src='readme/img/genoboost-score.png' width=300>

 To fit the model, boosting method is used.
-GenoBoost iteratively selects the most associated SNV with the phenotype and adding the variant to the polygenic score function.
-When aalculating the association, the effects already in polygenic score function is excluded to avoid selecting SNVs with duplicated effects.
+GenoBoost iteratively selects the most associated SNV with the phenotype and adds the variant to the polygenic score function.
+When calculating the association, the effects already in polygenic score function are excluded to avoid selecting SNVs with duplicated effects.
 After the fitting, the SNV scores for selected SNVs are written in the output folder.

 There are two parameters: iteration numbers and learning rates.
 The default values for learning rates are (0.05, 0.1, 0.2, 0.5).